 - Increases the visibility, profile and/or awareness of the Faculty, the Engineering Society, and/or the discipline of engineering itself

-The application deadline for the Centralized Student Initiative Fund in the 2016-2017 academic year is as follows:
+The application deadline for the Centralized Process for Student Initiative Funding in the 2018-2019 academic year is as follows:

 You may only apply ONCE per academic year.
 To ensure an accountable and fair process, student initiative funding requests made outside of this program deadline will NOT be considered.